 OUR STORY, SO FAR

-Our story began in 1918, when self-made Greek immigrant George Cook had a vision: build a spectacular hub for entertainment in his new home of Picton.
+Our story began in 1918, when self-made Greek immigrant George Cook had the vision to build a spectacular hub for entertainment in his new home of Picton.

-Fast forward 100 years, 1000s of inspiring performances, and countless magical moments experienced by audiences, and we continue to be Prince Edward County’s only purpose-built cinema and live performance venue.
+Fast forward a hundred years and thousands of inspiring performances and countless magical moments later, we continue to be Prince Edward County’s only purpose-built cinema and live performance venue.

 But we’re also so much more.
 We’re proud to: